ARTICLES

 Is calathea propagation easy?

 Yes!
-To propagate your prayer plant you just need to separate it into smaller sections and replant it.
+To propagate your plant you just need to separate it into smaller sections and replant it.

 YOU MAY ALSO LIKE